datalad/datalad/paper.md

  - name: Christian Olaf Häusler  # 10 commits, issues: opened 2 participated in 0
    orcid: 0000-0002-0936-317X
    affiliation: "2, 3"
-#   affiliation:  # add full names if not yet listed, or indexes if already are
-# - name: Nolan Nichols  # 5 commits, issues: opened 3 participated in 2
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
  - name: Jean-Baptiste Poline  # 0 commits, issues: opened 2 participated in 7
    orcid: 0000-0002-9794-749X
    affiliation: 5